Nwoye-Ezekiel/home-parrot/README.md

 ## Project Setup

-This project was created with `Create React App`
+This project was created with `Create React App`.
-To clone this project, run the follow commands on your terminal
+To clone this project, run the follow commands on your terminal:

 ```sh
 git clone https://github.com/Nwoye-Ezekiel/home-parrot.git